BAJAJ BROKING

 Graphical Representation of the Liquidity Trap

-To understand the graphical representation of the liquidity trap, we need to understand the “IS” and “LM” curves in the Keynesian macroeconomic model.
-The IS curve means the “Investment-Savings Curve.”
-It shows the relationship between income (Y) and the prevailing interest rate (i) in the goods market.
+To get the graphical representation of the liquidity trap, we need to know what the "IS" and "LM" curves mean in the Keynesian macroeconomic model.
+The IS curve stands for the "Investment-Savings Curve".
+It shows how the goods market's current interest rate (i) and income (Y) are related.
 It is a downward-sloping curve.
-This is because as the interest rate falls, the investment in an economy increases, thereby increasing the income or output.
+This is because, as the interest rate falls, the investment in an economy increases, thereby increasing the income or output.
 When the interest rate falls, it becomes easier for businesses to borrow and invest, which increases their output/income, and vice versa.

 Where both these curves (IS and LM) intersect shows the equilibrium in both the money market and the goods market.
 This point shows the equilibrium income and interest rate in an economy.